-Bisou Bisou (French for "kiss kiss") is a brasserie in the foyer of the Hotel X. It’s an ode to the casual diners of Paris.
-The elegant interior is nostalgic, with a glamorous modern edge that complements the hotel it’s housed in.
+Bisou Bisou (which means "kiss kiss” in French) is an elegant brasserie in the foyer of the Hotel X. It’s a nostalgic ode to the casual diners of Paris, with a glamorous interior by AZB Creative that complements the hotel it’s housed in.

 Perch at the aperitivo bar, flanked by rows of long, high tables and plush red-velvet and leather stools beneath pendant lights, or settle into the main dining room – with cosy booths, marble-topped tables and a white-washed brick feature wall – for classic French fare with some local twists.

-Lighter dishes, such as Moreton Bay oysters with mignonette and cured king salmon with buttermilk and dill oil, lead to heartier options such as the suckling pork cassoulet, duck breast with caramelised witlof and golden raisins, and the restaurant’s pièce de résistance: an unbelievably juicy roast chicken that spins lazily on the freestanding rotisserie for guests to admire.
+Lighter dishes, such as Moreton Bay oysters with mignonette and cured king salmon with buttermilk and dill oil, lead to heartier options such as the suckling pork cassoulet, duck breast with caramelised witlof and golden raisins.
+The pièce de résistance is an unbelievably juicy roast chicken that spins lazily on the freestanding rotisserie for guests to admire.

-There are plenty of French icons, including pommes aligot (silky potato puree with melted cheese), steak tartare, and steak frites with cafe de Paris butter.
-Plus Gallic standards, remixed – including bouillabaisse packed with Queensland seafood; cod beignets served with saffron mayonnaise; and escargot, rebooted here with the addition of bone marrow, and served with parsley and shallots on toast.
+There are plenty of French icons, including pommes aligo (silky potato puree with melted cheese), steak tartare and steak frites with cafe de Paris butter.
+Remixed Gallic standards might include bouillabaisse starring Queensland seafood; cod beignets served with saffron mayonnaise; and escargot enhanced with the addition of bone marrow, served with parsley and shallots on toast.

-There’s also an oyster and caviar bar (with premium wild scampi caviar from Western Australia going for $220), and a cheese trolley with more than 25 French and Australian cheeses.
+There’s also an oyster and caviar bar (with premium wild scampi caviar from Western Australia), and a cheese trolley with more than 25 French and Australian cheeses.

-The 200-strong wine list (including rare and vintage wines) is backed by an experimental cocktail list (including a Lemonade Daiquiri served with a scoop of kaffir lime sorbet; a Strawberry Croissant Old Fashioned made with croissant infused whiskey; an After Dinner Mint made with cognac, mint and chocolate; and a Banoffee Fizz made with rum, banana, lemon, cold press coffee, egg whites and soda).
+The 200-strong wine list – which includes many rare and vintage wines bottles – is backed by a clutch of experimental cocktails.
+You might find a Lemonade Daiquiri served with a scoop of makrut lime sorbet; a Strawberry Croissant Old Fashioned stirred with croissant-infused whiskey; and a Banoffee Fizz made with rum, banana, lemon, cold press coffee, egg whites and soda.

-The all-day restaurant is also open for breakfast – so you can start your day with a croque monsieur or madame, or Lyonnaise sausage and eggs.
-Or go luxe with a tin of oscietra caviar served with soft boiled eggs and warm blini.
+The all-day restaurant is also open for breakfast.
+Start your day with a croque monsieur or madame, or Lyonnaise sausage and eggs.
+For a luxe option, there’s a tin of oscietra caviar served with soft boiled eggs and a warm blini.